Croissant24-7/My-projects/README.md

-# Projects of the "Data analyst" course
+# Projects of the "Data analyst" course (Practicum)

 These projects has been completed during professional education at Practicum: